oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-data-and-app/prepare-data-and-app.md

 For users interested in building their own data transformers (preprocessors) and building the archive from sources, this [document](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md) describes how to generate an archive in the required format.

-## Step 3: Set up OCI Object Storage Buckets
+## 3. Set up OCI Object Storage Buckets

 This guide uses the following OCI Object Storage Buckets (any change to the names will have to be reflected in the subsequent setup steps):